Dr-dyrane/slatechain/documentation/erp.md

 **4. Display the Data:**

-*   Modify existing SlateChain components or create new ones to display the fetched and transformed data.
+*   Modify existing SupplyCycles components or create new ones to display the fetched and transformed data.
 Use UI components and display logic to present data to make it accessible to the user.

 **5. Handle Authentication and Authorization:**